JulsR/julsr.github.io/_posts/2015-2-9-It's-a-body-obsession.md

 ![Imagebody](https://farm8.staticflickr.com/7417/16301546470_e948f9cb22_z.jpg)

-Rumors are that society today is being sexually bombarded.
-From the earliest years the message is ‘SEX SELLS’.
-This sexual message is being promoted in advertising and all kinds of media.
-We are talking about a sex without the leavening of love or affection.
-No attachments, just feelings of desire and lust to the mundane.
-A desire to be loved is one of the strongest emotions and in this modern society the meaning is being projected as a powerful force producing intense wanting for an object, or circumstance fulfilling the emotions.

 Sex sells, it’s a great attention grabber, associating a product of desire or a basic human need to a source that creates a lasting visual effect.
 The idea is to fabricate an illusion of our deepest dreams, a misinterpretation of a